KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Podcast2 by Ax-LED](https://github.com/Ax-LED/MMM-Podcast2)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-Podcast2.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Podcast2.js`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `omxplayer` in file `README.md`: Try to replace it with `vlc`.
+4. Deprecated: Found `omxplayer` in file `README.md`: Try to replace it with `vlc`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
+8. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PoemOfTheDay by Steven-Gassert](https://github.com/Steven-Gassert/MMM-PoemOfTheDay)